-The estimates for GLA’s gaze-discount parameter θ, controlling the degree to which alternative’s values are attenuated while not fixated, indicate that participants exhibited a moderate gazediscount on average: θ estimates ranged from 0.13 (strong gaze-discount) to 0.95 (almost no gaze-discount), with mean ± s.d. = 0.69 ± 0.18.
+The estimates for GLA’s gaze-discount parameter θ, controlling the degree to which alternative’s values are attenuated while not fixated, indicate that participants exhibited a moderate gaze-discount on average: θ estimates ranged from 0.13 (strong gaze-discount) to 0.95 (almost no gaze-discount), with mean ± s.d. = 0.69 ± 0.18.
 Estimates for the leak parameter ranged from 0.08 (almost no leak) to 0.65 (moderately strong leak), with mean ± s.d. = 0.29 ± 0.2.
 In principle, the model could produce a choice bias towards the alternative fixated last, by combining strong leakage with a strong gaze-discount: With a strong leak, choices are influenced mainly by the information acquired in the final fixation.
 A strong gaze-discount could then bias choice towards the fixated alternative.
 The parameter estimates, however suggest only moderate strengths of leak and discounting, indicating that the model’s good performance was not purely driven by effects of last fixations, which are often directed to the chosen alternative.
 Individual parameter estimates of all GLA parameters are plotted in Supplemental Figure 3 and summarised in Supplemental Table 1.

 Given that MDFT outperforms utility-based models when choices are influenced by context (Berkowitsch, Scheibehenne, & Rieskamp, 2014), we tested whether model fit of MDFT (relative to GLA) was higher for participants with higher RST.
 In other words: Is MDFT’s disadvantage reduced, the stronger context effects are?
-While for 7 out of 9 participants with an RST above 0.7 in attraction trials where still clearly best described by GLA, we found a positive trend of such an association for attraction, but not compromise trials (Supplemental Figure ), so that the relative superiority of GLA over MDFT decreased for participants with strong attraction effects.
+While for 7 out of 9 participants with an RST above 0.7 in attraction trials where still clearly best described by GLA, we found a positive trend of such an association for attraction, but not compromise trials (Supplemental Figure 5), so that the relative superiority of GLA over MDFT decreased for participants with strong attraction effects.
 This suggests that some features of MDFT might help predict choice above GLA’s gaze-discount mechanism.

+Insert model-predicted association of dwell time advantage and probability of choice

+In the data, this relationship was positive throughout, both for attraction and compromise trials

+All gaze-dependent models succeed in capturing this association

+MDFT and EU miss this.
+Their predictions still increase, as they perform better than random in predicting choices and chosen alternatives are generally looked at longer than unchosen alternatives, but all-in-all they fail to account for this association

+Note that gaze-dependent models also predict choices of the dominated decoy in attraction trials, if the decoy has large dwell advantage

+GBstat worst, GBdyn less bad, GLA least bad